 False.
+The lowest rate does not always equal the best loan.
 There are three cost factors involved in a mortgage: rate, terms and closing costs.
+Most mortgage company’s quote low rates, but will charge high fees and closing costs because they know most people shop for the lowest rate.
+But their customers end up paying much more due to inflated points, extra fees, and closing costs.
 Smart shoppers compare all three – and save.
 Call us, and we’ll show you the difference that can save you big money.

 If Company A and Company B have the same rate and the same terms, but Company A charges $1,700 more in closing costs than Company B – Company B is the best deal.
 It’s as simple as that.
 But you have to compare closing costs to know that.